|Fresh from the rice cooker. So excited it's blurry...|

 |See?
 Twice the size of my foot!|

-“Oishkunai (Not delicious),” Takashi-san would always say on the farm in Tokyo, and I would joke that zucchinis like the one in my bag were American-sized.
+“Oishkunai (Not delicious),” Takashi-san would always say on the farm in Tokyo when I lived there, and I would joke that zucchinis like the one in my bag were American-sized.
 He would laugh and give me one, tossing the rest into the yellow crate of items destined for the compost heap.
-I couldn’t save them all, although a more enterprising person would have gathered them up and turned them into pickles, multiple loaves of zucchini bread or at least found a handful of fellow ex-pats to share them with.
+I couldn’t save them all, although a more enterprising person might have gathered them up and turned them into pickles, multiple loaves of zucchini bread or at least found a handful of others to share them with.
 I had not yet mastered the art of bread in the rice cooker nor did I have a wide enough circle of friends.
-The ones I did have were still working on the giant zucchinis I had given them the other day.
+The ones I did have were usually still working on the giant zucchinis I had given them the day before or were avoiding me out of fear I might try to foist another on them.
 I also didn’t want to appear greedy.
 I let it go.

 Zucchini Bread Recipe for the Rice Cooker